 1. File Your Claim

 You are expected to notify your insurer quickly after experiencing a loss.
 You should not wait to file your claim in writing.
-Once the insurer is aware of the loss they will assign an insurance adjuster to assess the extent of the damage and determine how much the insurance company may be responsible to cover.
+Once the insurer has come to know about the loss, then he should hire an insurance claim adjuster to assess the extent of the damage.

 If the loss is sizable, including an extended stay away from your home, lost belongings, and structural damage; you might want to consider working with a public adjuster or fire insurance claims lawyer like www.vosslawfirm.com.